Luxembourg

 弱點

-• Heavily dependent on the financial sector
+• Highly dependent on the financial sector

-• Economy vulnerable to eurozone economic conditions
+• Economy vulnerable to eurozone economic conditions as well as global financial conditions

-• Long-term budgetary impact of ageing population
+• Long-term budgetary impact of the ageing population

 貿易交流